Unlock the Secret to Healthier Trees: The Power of Grafting

 • Cleft Graft: Common when the rootstock is larger than the scion; scion wedges inserted into a split.

-• Bud Grafting (T-budding): Involves inserting a single bud into the bark of the rootstock; great for citrus.
+• Bud Grafting (T-budding): This method places a single bud into a T-shaped cut in the bark of the rootstock—an ideal technique for grafting citrus trees.

 • Inarch Grafting: Similar to bridge grafting but uses rooted saplings to repair root damage.